 Elevate to Alleviate: How Can Leg Elevation Help During Pregnancy?

 Pregnancy is a time filled with joy, anticipation and preparation, but it can also take a physical toll on your body.
 You’ll experience a wide range of less-than-pleasant pregnancy side effects, including swelling, aches and pains in the feet and legs.
-One of the simplest ways you can help reduce frustrating pregnancy leg pain is to elevate your feet to boost circulation and help eliminate some of the pressure.
+One of the simplest ways you can help reduce frustrating pregnancy leg pain is to elevate your feet to boost venous blood flow and help eliminate some of the pressure.
 Along with the occasional foot massage, leg elevation can help combat pain and swelling so you’re (quite literally) back on your feet in no time.

 Why Do My Legs Hurt During Pregnancy?